 Transportation safety is one of the primary focuses of the 2015 campaign.
-The free transportation safety checklist provided by the NSC encourages each driver to take the following actions:
+The NSC encourages each driver to take the following actions:

 - Stay off the road while you are on the phone.
 You can do this by turning your phone off, by asking a passenger to answer your phone for you, or by taking frequent breaks to check your messages.

 - Get plenty of rest before getting on the road.
 In addition to getting adequate nighttime rest, naps, sharing the driving with someone else, and frequent driving breaks can help you prevent drowsy driving accidents.

 - Prepare your teen driver.
 When your teen is ready for a license, practice driving with him for at least 30 minutes each week, be clear about your household rules for new drivers, limit the number of passengers your teen can have in the car, and limit nighttime driving.

 These actions may not only help you avoid physical pain and the financial consequences of a crash, but they may also help ensure that you live to see the graduations, weddings, and other milestones of your loved ones.
 Additionally, they may help ensure that you protect your loved ones from grieving your loss in an avoidable car accident.